zyzek/LEAPs/content/leaps/leap-2.md

 ### Configurable Values
 <!--Please list all values configurable under this implementation.-->
-The following values are configurable for the Ethereum Option Market.
+The following values are configurable for the Ethereum market.
 The core team has proposed the initial configuration.

 ```
 optionPriceFeeCoefficient = 0.015